 Rookie Seller Mistake #1: Believing Houses Sell Themselves

 I can’t tell you how much I cringe when I hear people say that selling a house is just about putting it on MLS.
 That’s just simply not true.
-Houses and condos sell for maximum $$$$ for 3 reasons: 1 – It’s priced right.
+A house or condo sells for maximum $$$$ for 3 reasons: 1 – It’s priced right.
 2 – It “shows” well online and offline (which means professional photography, a clean home, and staging).
 3 – It’s marketed to the people who are most likely to buy it (and not just the neighbours).
 Make sure to read 3 Reasons Your House Isn’t Selling.

 Maybe you will; maybe you won’t.
 Buyers don’t care how much money you spent renovating your home or how much you paid for it or how much your mortgage penalty is going to be.
 Your home is worth how much a Buyer is prepared to pay for it – at that very moment.
 We wrote a blog a while back to help you understand how REALTORS determine How to Price your Toronto House or Condo.